 By Marie Flanagan July 13, 2021

-WiFi has become a bit of a catch-all term for internet, because it’s so commonly used!
+WiFi has become a bit of a catch-all term for internet because it’s so commonly used!
 Your smart home devices, cell phones, laptops, and more use WiFi.
 It’s created through a router or gateway and builds a network that your devices can connect to.
 Without WiFi, you’d need each device to be plugged into the wall — remember the days of ethernet cables? — and would need to take a pen and paper to your favorite coffee shop to work.

 Wireless internet uses cell towers to create a home network that your devices connect to.
 In some ways, it’s like a hotspot — it uses cell towers, requires a data plan, and has a monthly data limit.
 But wireless home internet creates a more robust network than your cell phone or tablet’s hotspot.

 This connection has the potential to expand internet access into traditionally underserved areas, and bring wireless internet to rural regions.
 It’s more flexible than many other types of internet and offers easy installation — but there are limitations.
 (In other words, if fiber internet is available to you, stick with that.)
-Cell towers are typically plentiful — even in rural areas — so fixed wireless prevents internet service providers from needing to build new infrastructure and offers higher speeds (and more reliable service) to users than satellite internet often can.
+Cell towers are typically plentiful — even in rural areas — so it prevents internet service providers from needing to build new infrastructure and offers higher speeds (and more reliable service) to users than satellite internet often can.

 The names sound the same and they both get you online — so what’s the difference?

 WiFi is the network that connects your wireless devices to each other and to the internet.
 It’s created through a router or a gateway, regardless of your internet connection.
 In other words, you can create a WiFi network from a wired DSL, cable, or fiber internet connection.
 You can also create a WiFi network from a satellite internet connection or a fixed wireless connection.